 This program helps refugee children and young people who have arrived in Australia without family to start a new life in Victoria.

 Grants are available to local governments and community organisations to get young people involved in community issues and projects.

-Directory of essential Victorian services providing counselling, advocacy and advise on youth issues, and more.
+Directory of essential Victorian services for young people including advocacy, housing, health, counselling, education and training and more.

 Resources to help manage an emergency, both before and after an event, including training and a video series.